Top 5 2nd Quarter Trades of Br - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Brandywine Oak Private Wealth LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Brightworth’s top five trades of the quarter.

-During the quarter, Brandywine Oak Private Wealth LLC bought 525,248 shares of ARCA:VTV for a total holding of 531,608.
-The trade had a 8.86% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $140.35.
+During the quarter, Brightworth bought 821,226 shares of ARCA:VTEB for a total holding of 881,092.
+The trade had a 4.4% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $49.99.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Brandywine Oak Private Wealth LLC bought 243,340 shares of ARCA:VUG for a total holding of 247,819.
-The trade had a 6.94% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $246.82.
+During the quarter, Brightworth bought 286,607 shares of NAS:IXUS for a total holding of 3,129,575.
+The trade had a 1.75% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $60.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Growth ETF has a price-earnings ratio of 27.31 and a price-book ratio of 7.52.
+In terms of valuation, iShares Core MSCI Total International Stock ETF has a price-earnings ratio of 11.89 and a price-book ratio of 1.54.

-Brandywine Oak Private Wealth LLC reduced their investment in ARCA:VGT by 89,813 shares.
-The trade had a 4.28% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $360.63.
+During the quarter, Brightworth bought 58,030 shares of ARCA:VV for a total holding of 59,706.
+The trade had a 1.07% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $187.32.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Information Technology ETF has a price-earnings ratio of 24.60 and a price-book ratio of 7.48.
+In terms of valuation, Vanguard Large Cap ETF has a price-earnings ratio of 20.21 and a price-book ratio of 3.90.

-During the quarter, Brandywine Oak Private Wealth LLC bought 894,899 shares of ARCA:SCHF for a total holding of 2,125,774.
-The trade had a 3.6% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $33.83.
+During the quarter, Brightworth bought 24,491 shares of ARCA:IVV for a total holding of 372,617.
+The trade had a 1% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $411.02.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab International Equity ETF has a price-earnings ratio of 12.26 and a price-book ratio of 1.49.
+In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 18.43 and a price-book ratio of 3.54.

-Brandywine Oak Private Wealth LLC reduced their investment in NAS:EMXC by 420,744 shares.
-The trade had a 2.8% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $52.92.
+Brightworth reduced their investment in NYSE:KO by 75,574 shares.
+The trade had a 0.48% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $63.37.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.